cdctentacles/eventcollector/README.md

 ## Todo:
 * Done : Have only one source in EventCollector.
-* Write few basic private test for each class.
+* Done : Write few basic private test for each class.
-* Make multi threaded implementation test.
+* Done : Make multi threaded implementation test.
-* Pass multi threaded implementation.
+* Done : Pass multi threaded implementation.
+* Pass ContinuationToken in the APIs.